osisoft/AVEVA-Adapter-Modbus-Docs/V1/OSIsoft Adapter for Modbus TCP overview/OSIsoft Adapter for Modbus TCP principles of operation.md

 # OSIsoft Adapter for Modbus TCP principles of operation

-This topic provides an operational overview of the Modbus TCP adapter, focusing on streams creation and error handling.
+This topic provides an operational overview of the Modbus TCP adapter, focusing on streams creation.

 ## Adapter configuration
 In order for the Modbus TCP adapter to be ready for data collection, you need to configure the adapter by defining the following: